MMSR: Symbolic Regression is a Multi-Modal Information Fusion Task: Method

+where M is the sequence length and $\hat{s}_{k}$ is the $k$-th predicted symbol, $\hat{s}_{1:k-1}$ denotes the first $k$-1 symbols in the predicted sequence.

+$\mathcal{L_{MSE}}$ represents the MSE loss of the true constants and the predicted constants: \\ Here, M denotes the length of the predicted constant sequence, $c_k$ denotes the $k$-th true value in the constant sequence, and $\hat{c}_k$ denotes the $k$-th value in the predicted constant sequence. $\overline{c}$ denotes the mean of the real constant sequence.

-Here, $\mathcal{L_{CE}}$ represents the cross-entropy loss between the predicted expression sequence and the true sequence. $\mathcal{L_{MSE}}$ represents the MSE loss of the true constants and the predicted constants. $\mathcal{L_{CON}}$ represents the contrastion loss over a batch of samples, which is used to make the data features and expression features that match in the feature space closer to each other, and vice versa. $\lambda_{1}$ $\lambda_{2}$ $\lambda_{3}$ are hyperparameters that allow us to adjust the proportion of the three losses.
+$\mathcal{L_{CON}}$ represents the contraction loss over a batch of samples, which is used to make the data features and expression features that match in the feature space closer to each other, and vice versa.
+The specific formula is given in Eq. \ref{e1}.
+In MMSR, we achieve modal alignment by introducing contrastive loss $\mathcal{L_{CON}}$ into the loss function.